-- 1 No, I strongly disagree.
-This is not a practice. - 2 No, but this is practiced once in a while / there are efforts to do so. - 3 Undecided.
-Mechanisms are in place but are not executed satisfactorily or consistently. - 4 Yes, I agree, but there is some room for improvement. - 5 Yes, I strongly agree.
+2 - No, but this is practiced once in a while / there are efforts to do so.

+3 - Undecided.
+Mechanisms are in place but are not executed satisfactorily or consistently.

+4 - Yes, I agree, but there is some room for improvement.

+5 - Yes, I strongly agree.

+If you have additional comments or wish to qualify your answers, a space is provided at the end of this assessment form.

-CHECKLIST RATING Composition 1 2 3 4 5 The Corporate Governance Committee is composed of at least five members.
+CHECKLIST RATING Composition 1 2 3 4 5 1.
+The Corporate Governance Committee is composed of at least five members.
 2. The Corporate Governance Committee's membership has an appropriately high level of skills and experience.
 3. The Corporate Governance Committee's membership has an adequate knowledge of the Bank's corporate and operational structure and its functions.
 4. The Corporate Governance Committee members have no close blood relationship (up to third degree of affinity and consanguinity) with anyone in senior management of the Bank.
-5. The Corporate Governance Committee members have no close and heavy financial, as well as, business relationships with the Bank.
+5. The Corporate Governance Committee members have no close and heavy financial as well as, business relationships with the Bank.
 6. The Corporate Governance Committee members, except for the Bank's President and CEO, are not currently, nor have they been (in the last three years) employed by the Bank or its subsidiaries.

-Processes 1 2 3 4 5 7.
-The Committee has access to outside professional advice (accounting, legal, information technology, etc.), if necessary.
-8. The Corporate Governance Committee meetings are held at least every quarter.
-Discussions at Committee meetings are open, respectful and air opposing views effectively.
-10. The Committee's minutes are clear, useful, and confirmed regularly by the Board.
-11. The Corporate Governance Committee receives the right information it needs to fulfill its responsibilities in a timely manner.
+Processes 1 2 3 4 5 The Committee has access to outside professional advice (accounting, leg. information technology, etc.), if necessary. al, 8.
+The Corporate Governance Committee meetings are held at least every qu Jarter.
+9. Discussions at Committee meetings are open, respectful and air opposing effectively. views 10.
+The Committee's minutes are clear, useful, and confirmed regularly by the Board.
+11. The Corporate Governance Committee receives the right information it nee fulfill its responsibilities in a timely manner. eds to